espressif/esp-idf/docs/windows-setup.rst

 Step 1: Quick Steps
 ===================

 Windows doesn't have a built-in "make" environment, so as well as installing the toolchain you will need a GNU-compatible environment.
 We use the MSYS2_ environment to provide this.
-You don't need to use this environment all the time (you can use Eclipse_ or some other front-end), but it runs behind the scenes.
+You don't need to use this environment all the time (you can use :doc:`Eclipse </eclipse-setup>` or some other front-end), but it runs behind the scenes.

 The quick setup is to download the Windows all-in-one toolchain & MSYS zip file from dl.espressif.com: